leoniebolt/6D_pose_estimation/README.md

 I somehow cannot make an empty folder in github.

-Into that folder copy the morobot folder in 6D_pose_estimation/data, which contains the following:
+The folder "morobot" contains the following:

-- Folder "meshes":
-  In there you should put the .ply files.
-Every morobot part into its respective folder in "meshes".
-  So for example for the morobot-s_Achse-1A_gray: meshes/1A_gray/1A_gray.ply, and so on.
 - file camera_data.json
 - file camera_intrinsic.json
+- folders with a .txt file which should be deleted.

-(I have attached the .ply files into the submission)
+I have attached the meshes folder with .ply files into the submission.
+That folder shall be moved into the morobot folder.
+After removing the .txt files and copying the meshes folder into the morobot folder, move it to the following two destinations:

+6D_pose_estimation/data

+6D_pose_estimation/megapose6d/local_data/examples

-## 3 Starting
+# 3 Starting

 While being in the 6D_pose_estimation folder and activated conda environment run: